 If you need to make changes in the backend service, you’ll also need to build the extension again:

-make build-extension docker extension update john/my-extension
+make build-extension

-command removes the backend container and starts the new one.
+Because in this example your extension has a backend service running as a container, the update command removes the backend container and starts the new one.

 Docker Desktop’s UI is written in React and Material-UI.
 We strongly recommend adopting this combination in your extension as well.
 This brings the benefit of using our Docker Material UI Theme to easily replicate Docker Desktop’s look & feel.

-Preview Your Extension in the Marketplace
+Preview the extension in the Marketplace

 When you build and install your unpublished extension, you can preview it in the Marketplace Installed tab.
-This allows you to see how the extension description, screenshots, and links are displayed on the details page of the extension before users install the extension.
+This allows you to see how the extension description, screenshots and links are displayed on the details page of the extension before users install the extension.

 What’s next?